bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsSelectable_12n0_0qVeHuO00025QrE$V/Documentation.md

-Indication whether the S-function can be switched off or not.
+Indication whether something can be switched off or not.